opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

         - "cluster:admin/security/resource/share"
 ```

-The `resource_types` keys must match the types you declare in `ResourceSharingExtension`.
+The `resource_types` keys must match the types you declare in the `ResourceSharingExtension`.

 ### 4. Use system indexes and a plugin client

 * Store resources in system indexes and keep system index protection enabled.
 * Use a plugin client when reading or writing those indexes so the Security plugin can apply DLS.
-* Avoid accessing system indexes using ad-hoc `ThreadContext.stashContext` calls; use identity-aware mechanisms instead.
+* Avoid accessing system indexes using ad hoc `ThreadContext.stashContext` calls; use identity-aware mechanisms instead.

 ### 5. Wire in the ResourceSharingClient